Last updated April 1, 2024.

 They are much more likely to get poor grades and drop courses.

-Lack of sleep affects students’ grade point average as much as binge drinking and marijuana use!
+Lack of sleep has been found to affect students’ grade point averages as much as binge drinking and marijuana use.

 How to Power Nap When Napping Is Not Allowed